 - Proposal Preparation - The Principal Investigator/Project Director is responsible for preparing the proposal, with assistance and guidance from IAG.

 - Budget Preparation - The Principal Investigator/Project Director is responsible for justifying the appropriateness of the direct and indirect costs budgeted.
 Budgets must be prepared in accordance with appropriate government regulations, sponsoring/contracting agency guidelines, and King’s College’s policies.
 IAG will assist in developing the budget.
-If a cash match is required, prior arrangements and approvals are required from the Department Chairperson, Vice president for Academic Affairs, and the Vice President for Business Affairs and Chief Financial Officer.
+If a cash match is required, prior arrangements and approvals are required from the Department Chairperson, Vice president for Academic Affairs, and the Executive Vice President for Business and Administrative Affairs and Chief Financial Officer.

 - Collaborative Projects - Collaborative/cooperative efforts with other institutions should be clearly delineated in the proposal.
 A signed Memorandum of Understanding should be attached to the Proposal Clearance Form, identifying the responsibilities of each institution.
 IAG will assist in writing this Memorandum of Understanding.